undur/wonder-slim/README.md

 ## Installation

 *To use this project your machine must be set up for WO development using maven.
 If you haven't done that, see the "Let's set it up" part here: https://gist.github.com/hugith/d2ba6da9e4942f4ece95d7a721159cd1).
-Don't fear, this project has a different version than the real Project Wonder and thus lives fine alongside Project Wonder on your computer without disturbing anything else*
+Don't fear, this project has different versioning from the real Project Wonder and will not disturb any other Project Wonder installations on your computer*

 1. Clone the repository
 2. Run `mvn clean install` in the cloned repository's root **or**